Trusted Installer Network

 We recommend HETAS installers near to where you live.
-You can be confident that all recommended installers in our network;
+Why you can be confident with our recommended installers;

-- come highly recommended by Orion Heating and our customers, see our Testimonials Page here.
+- Each comes highly recommended by Orion Heating and our customers, see our Testimonials Page here.
 We think they are the best installers in this area.

 - You meet qualified installers at all stages of the enquiry, from survey through to installation there will be no surprises or unknown faces.

 - Trade on their own reputation and quality of service, there will never be a surprise third party subcontractor turning up at your home.

 - Provide a survey and competitive quotation service, and in most cases collect and deliver each customers appliance.

 - Orion Heating and your instlaler provide a thorough aftersales service, that covers both the flue system an appliance.
 All of your questions are addressed quickly and solved to the best of our abilities.